 Digital upstarts disrupt the software market every day.
 Despite talented IT teams in architectural and development work, maintaining, modifying, and scaling monolithic applications to respond to evolving trends and increasing demand is impossible.

-The solution to this need is: A Microservices architecture.
+The solution to this need is a microservices architecture.
 This is a set of patterns for software development and deployment focused on speed and productivity.
 Microservices help enterprises with their digital transformation journey.

 With the massive growth of mobile solutions and cloud services, microservices serve as a useful strategic tool for software developers.
 Developers are increasingly adopting microservices architecture over traditional monolithic development to speed up their development process and boost agility.